| name | bazinga-db |

 Full command reference: See scripts/bazinga_db.py --help for all available operations.

-Step 3: Return Formatted Response
+Step 3: Return Response to Calling Agent

 For successful operations: